-By 1938 Berlin had moved to Cornwall to pursue his artistic career.
-He preserved several hundred postcard size drawings from 1938-1939 from his time as a labourer on a smallholding between Portreath and Hells Mouth on the North Cliffs.
+However, by 1938 Berlin had moved to Cornwall to pursue his artistic career.
 His first solo exhibition, was held in 1939 in Camborne, while studying with Arthur Creed Hambly.

 In St. Ives he was drawn to the work of Alfred Wallis and he began to write the first biography of the naive artist, eventually published in 1949 by Poetry London at Nicholson & Watson.

-He was a founder member of the Crypt Group that year, which had developed with the help of ambitious Modernist artists including Ben Nicholson, Barbara Hepworth, Naum Gabo and Peter Lanyon, who would eventually breakaway further with the Penwith Society.
+He was a founder member of the Crypt Group and instrumental in the eventual breakaway which became the Penwith Society.
 This created a momentous rift which would signal the most important event in the story of 20th century British art.

-By 1948, with Berlin increasingly outside the Modernist movement, and the studio under threat thanks to the building of conveniences in St. Ives, the Berlins moved to nearby Cripplesease and began to entertain thoughts of the New Forest.
+By 1948, with Berlin increasingly outside the Modernist movement, the Berlins moved to nearby Cripplesease and began to entertain thoughts of the New Forest.